geekyharsh05/Birthday-WishCraft/README.md

 ## 🤝 Contributing

-Contributions to the Birthday Wishes Generator are welcome!
+Contributions to the Birthday WishCraft are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's GitHub repository.

 ## 📄 License

-The Birthday Wishes Generator is open source software licensed under the [MIT License](LICENSE).
+The Birthday WishCraft is open source software licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the code as per the license terms.